-Selling, marketing and administrative expenses decreased by USD 8,761 thousand, or 31.7 per cent., to USD 18,897 thousand for the six months ended 30 June 2009 from USD 27,658 thousand for the six months ended 30 June 2008, reflecting significant depreciation of the Rouble against the US Dollar for the period, along with a sharp decrease in legal, consulting and other professional fees, which had included expenses associated with the listing and IPO in the six months ended 30 June 2008.
+Selling, marketing and administrative expenses decreased by USD 8,761 thousand, or 31.7 per cent., to USD 18,897 thousand for the six months ended 30 June 2009 from USD 27,658 thousand for the six months ended 30 June 2008, reflecting significant depreciation of the Rouble against the US Dollar for the period, along with a sharp decrease in legal, consulting and other professional fees, which had included expenses associated with the listing and initial public offering of GDRs by Globaltrans (the IPO) in the six months ended 30 June 2008.
 Employee benefit expense decreased by USD 2,194 thousand from USD 10,143 thousand in the six months ended 30 June 2008, driven mostly by the depreciation of the Rouble against the US Dollar during the reporting period.